 - With every $5,000 you spend on the card, you’ll receive 2 elite nights towards status

-The Benefits We Will Receive by Earning Globalist
+The Benefits We Receive by Earning Globalist

 - 10,000 Bonus Points or a $100 Gift Card.
-Once we hit 40 nights we will have the option of selecting either 10,000 bonus points or a $100 gift card.
-This is one of the new milestone benefits that was just introduced.
-I probably will select the 10,000 bonus points as I value my points at significantly more than 1 cent per point.
+Once we hit 40 nights we had the option of selecting either 10,000 bonus points or a $100 gift card.
+We selected the 10,000 bonus points since we value them at approximately $200.

-Earn up to 50,000 bonus points — 25,000 bonus points after you spend $3,000 on purchases within the first 3 months of account opening, plus an additional 25,000 bonus points after you spend $6,000 total on purchases within the first 6 months of account opening. $95 annual fee.
+The World of Hyatt Credit Card: Earn up to 50,000 bonus points — 25,000 bonus points after you spend $3,000 on purchases within the first 3 months of account opening, plus an additional 25,000 bonus points after you spend $6,000 total on purchases within the first 6 months of account opening. $95 annual fee.